Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 1. Determine where you are now.
 2. Determine the direction of development.
 3. Define the target state.
-4. Identify initiatives that will help achieve the target state.
+4. Identify initiatives that will help to achieve the target state.
 5. Analyze collected information to assess required resources.
 6. Create a roadmap for implementing the initiatives.
 7. Implement the initiatives.